terraform-linters/tflint/docs/user-guide/config.md

 }
 ```

-Each rule can have its own configs.
+Some rules support additional attributes that configure their behavior.
 See the documentation for each rule for details.

-## `plugin` blocks
+### `plugin` blocks

 You can declare the plugin to use.
 See [Configuring Plugins](plugins.md)